jvschlierf/JARVIS/README.md

 This is a repo for the Computer Vision project, which is a part of the DSBA 2020-2022.
 Below the results for- and instructions to recreate the algorithms we built and trained.

+# Index

+### duplicate_images:
+Scripts to find duplicate images in the dataset

+### descriptive_stats.ipynb:
+Notebook with all the descriptive statistics on our datasets

+### merging_workspaces.py:
+Script to merge multiple Roboflow workspace into a single directory

 # Darknet (Yolov4) results